Skip to content

 • For Admins:

 • Intelligent Triage: Automatically classifies every ticket by intent, language, sentiment, and entity (like order numbers).
-Use this to create hyper-specific routing rules or spot trends, like a surge in negative sentiment around a specific product.
+Use this to create specific routing rules or spot trends — like a surge in negative sentiment around a specific product.

 Go beyond manual reviews.

-• AutoQA: Let AI be your QA specialist.
-It automatically scores agent interactions against custom scorecards, evaluating everything from process adherence to empathy.
-You can use System Categories for out-of-the-box grading or build your own with Exact Text Match or powerful Custom Prompts.
+• AutoQA: AI automatically scores agent interactions against custom scorecards, evaluating process adherence, tone, and completeness.
+You can use System Categories for out-of-the-box grading or build your own with Exact Text Match or Custom Prompts.

 • Data-Driven Coaching: Use the detailed reports from QA to identify specific coaching opportunities for each agent, turning quality assurance into a proactive improvement loop.